jroth01/JobCoinMixer/README.md

-#Bitcoin Mixer
+#JobCoin Mixer
-A bitcoin tumbler
+A JobCoin tumbler for Gemini

 1. User must provide a list of withdrawl addresses via POST /mix